yehia67/documentation/hub/0.1/references/api-reference.md

 The generic Error that will be used to return an error code on, e.g. Status::CANCELLED.

-The error will be serialised and stored in the Status' detail field.
+The error will be serialized and stored in the Status' detail field.

 | Field | Type                            | Label | Description |
 | ----- | ------------------------------- | ----- | ----------- |